What Is Insertional Achilles Tendinitis?

 After surgery, you will be put into a cast or removable cast boot.
 If the tendon was not fully detached from the heel, the doctor may allow you walk around in the boot for 6-8 weeks and work on motion exercises with physical therapy.

-If the tendon was totally detached or another tendon was used in the repair, a cast or boot may be used for three months.
-For the first six weeks, you should not place any weight on the foot, but in the second six weeks you can walk in the cast or boot.
+If the tendon was totally detached or another tendon was used in the repair, a cast or boot may be used for 2-3 months.
+For the first six weeks, may be limited from placing weight on the foot, but in the second six weeks you can walk in the cast or boot.

 Risks and Complications

 All surgeries come with possible complications, including the risks associated with anesthesia, infection, damage to nerves and blood vessels, and bleeding or blood clots.
 Complications with this surgery specifically can include residual pain, weakness

 Would a cortisone injection help?